rf-peixoto/vaultterm/README.md

 ## Changing the master password — `[8] REKEY`

 Re-encryption is atomic.
 All row updates run inside a single `BEGIN IMMEDIATE` transaction.
 The meta file is only written after the database commits successfully.
+During the meta file update, a `.json.bak` copy of the previous meta is kept as a recovery fallback — if the meta write fails, the backup is restored automatically so the vault is never left in a split-key state.
 If anything fails mid-operation, the database rolls back and the meta file is untouched — the vault is either fully re-encrypted under the new key or entirely unchanged under the old one.

 ---